 - 4.1.
-Reserves are therefore held for the following purposes, some of which may overlap: - providing a working balance; - smoothing the impact of uneven expenditure profiles between years; - holding funds for future spending plans; - meeting future costs and liabilities where an accounting 'provision' cannot be justified; - meeting future costs and liabilities to cushion the effect on services; - to provide resilience against future risks; and, - to create capacity. - 4.2.
-All earmarked reserves are held for a specific purpose and are reported quarterly to Cabinet. - 4.3.
-The use of some reserves is limited by regulation e.g. the Collection Fund balance must be set against Council Tax levels.
-Reserves established through the HRA can only be applied within that account and the Schools' Reserves are also ring-fenced for their use.
+Reserves are therefore held for the following purposes, some of which may overlap: - Providing a working balance e.g., Housing Revenue Account and General Fund general reserves, - Smoothing the impact of uneven expenditure profiles between years e.g., Collection Fund Smoothing Reserve,

+- Holding funds for future spending plans e.g., Capital reserves, Economic Regeneration Reserve, - Meeting future costs and liabilities where an accounting 'provision' cannot be justified, - Meeting future costs and liabilities to cushion the effect on services e.g. the Insurance Reserve for self-funded liabilities arising from insurance claims. - To provide resilience against future risks; and, - To create policy capacity in a context. e.g., Strategic Management Reserve. - 4.2.
+All earmarked reserves are held for a specific purpose.
+This, together with a summary of the movement on each reserve, is reported quarterly. - 4.3.
+The use of some reserves is limited by regulation e.g., the Collection Fund balance must be set against Council Tax levels.
+Reserves established through the Housing Revenue Account can only be applied within that account and the Schools' Reserves are also ring-fenced for their use.

-5. Management and Governance
+5. Management and governance

 - 5.1.
 All reserves are reviewed quarterly and reported to Cabinet as part of the Council's budget monitoring, budget preparation, and close down processes.
 The Council will consider the view and advice of the S151 Officer regarding the adequacy of the reserves in the annual budget-setting process.
-The budget report will contain an estimate of the reserves over the duration of the MTFP. - 5.2.
+The budget report will contain an estimate of the reserves over the duration of the Medium-Term Financial Plan. - 5.2.
 Creation of new reserves: - 5.2.1.
 Cabinet will approve the creation of all new reserves on the recommendation of the Section 151 Officer. - 5.3.
 Adding to or utilising existing reserves: - 5.3.1.
-Drawdown from Earmarked Reserves and Capital Grants Unapplied; A supplementary estimate form will be completed for each drawdown.
-The financial limits for this are as follows;
+Earmarked Reserves and capital grants unapplied; requires completion of a movement in earmarked reserves form for each drawdown or addition to an existing reserve.
+These forms require approval from the relevant Executive Director or Service Director, and Section 151 or Deputy Section 151 Officer (in the absence of the S151 Officer), unless agreed otherwise by Cabinet. - 5.3.2.
+General Fund general reserve and HRA general reserves; requires Cabinet approval up to £1.000 million and full Council approval over £1.000 million for each drawdown or addition to these reserves. - 5.3.3.
+Capital Receipts (excluding HRA): in order to minimise the cost of borrowing all capital receipts available will be utilised in year to finance the Capital Programme.